bmagalhaes/ECO395M-HW2/HW2.md

 threshold, we utilized a bootstrap to randomly split the original dataset in a training dataset containing 80% of the observations and a testing a dataset containing the remaining 20%.
-We then repeated this proccess 100 times and, for each repetition, we estimated our four linear models using the train dataset, and fitted the values in the test dataset to compare each model's prediction error rate.
+We then repeated this process 100 times and, for each repetition, we estimated our four linear models using the train dataset, and fitted the values in the test dataset to compare each model's prediction error rate.

 The table shown below summarizes the average error rate for each of the